 California had a few thousand Chinese immigrants in 1850.
 By 1852, the number swelled to 20,000, constituting almost a quarter of California’s work force.
 Chinese who toiled in mines and worked as shopkeepers were welcomed, even recruited, at first.
 But nativist sentiment to curtail Chinese immigration grew as the number of immigrants increased.
-John Bigler, the state’s first Governor, called for immigration restriction in 1852, citing Chinese immigrants’ inability to assimilate as European immigrants had.
+John Bigler, the state’s third Governor, called for immigration restriction in 1852, citing Chinese immigrants’ inability to assimilate as European immigrants had.
 Norman Asing, a restaurant owner and leader in San Francisco’s Chinese community, assailed the governor for his anti-Chinese stance and utilized the rhetoric of the Declaration of Independence and the U.S. Constitution against Bigler’s claims of the danger of Chinese immigration.
 But Asing’s argument also embraced some of the era’s racist assumptions about African Americans and Native Americans.

 TO HIS EXCELLENCY GOV. BIGLER